JustArtur/Master-mind/README.md

 # Master-mind
-The game Master Mind written in RubyCancel changes
+The game Master Mind written in Ruby